-- When you are discharged from one of the Courage Kenny Rehabilitation Institute units, the stroke care coordinator receives a referral from the unit's care coordinator.
-The referral is to provide care coordination services for a year after you leave the hospital after your stroke.
+- When you are discharged from inpatient care at Courage Kenny Rehabilitation Institute, a stroke care coordinator receives a referral from the unit's care coordinator for a year of care coordination.

-- Although not all Allina Health hospitals offer stroke care coordination, if you are interested in this service, please call 612-863-4872 or email firstname.lastname@example.org.
+- Not all Allina Health hospitals offer stroke care coordination.
+If you are interested in this service, please call 612-863-4872 or email firstname.lastname@example.org.

-As a patient undergoing stroke rehabilitation, you will work with a care team led by physiatrists, who are physicians who specialize in physical medicine and rehabilitation.
-Team members may include:
+You will work with a care team led a physician who specialize in physical medicine and rehabilitation.
+Other team members may include:

-- Physicians and nurse practitioners to provide care focused on your rehabilitation and management of complex medical issues and disabilities
+- Physicians and nurse practitioners who will focus on your rehabilitation and management of complex medical issues and disabilities

-- Psychologists to help you cope with emotional, behavioral and intellectual changes caused by stroke.
+- Psychologists who will help you cope with emotional, behavioral and intellectual changes caused by stroke.

-- Rehabilitation nurses to plan and implement 24-hour care, and focus on personal care and education for you and your family.
+- Rehabilitation nurses who will plan and implement 24-hour care, and focus on personal care and education for you and your family.

-- Rehabilitation unit care coordinators to help manage services provided by all disciplines during a rehab stay and work with you to meet your goals for discharge.
+- Rehabilitation unit care coordinators who will help manage services provided by all disciplines during a rehab stay and work with you to meet your goals for discharge.

-- Social workers to help you and your family cope with personal, family or social situations.
+- Social workers who will help you and your family cope with personal, family or social situations.
 They also help coordinate discharge planning.

-- Care guides to help you connect with many community resources.
+- Care guides who will help you connect with many community resources.

-- Physical therapists to address problems with balance, coordination, strength, walking and getting in and out of a chair, bed or car.
+- Physical therapists who will address problems with balance, coordination, strength, walking and getting in and out of a chair, bed or car.
 They can help you learn to use a cane, walker or wheelchair.

-- Occupational therapists to help you regain daily living skills, like eating, grooming, dressing, bathing, doing housework and going to the bathroom.
+- Occupational therapists who will help you regain daily living skills, like eating, grooming, dressing, bathing, doing housework and going to the bathroom.
 They also look at home and work environments and activities to make it easier to participate.

-- Speech-language pathologists to treat language and speech problems.
+- Speech-language pathologists who will treat language and speech problems.
 They may help you regain thinking, reasoning and remembering skills.

-- Therapeutic recreational specialists to help you continue leisure interests and community life.
+- Therapeutic recreational specialists who will help you continue leisure interests and community life.

 In addition, your rehabilitation care team may include dietitians, nutritionists, pharmacists, integrative health practitioners, respiratory therapists, chaplains and other health professionals to aid in your rehabilitation and recovery.